The trustee of your Family / Discretionary Trust may be:

 ✅ Normally a private non-trading (that is, it does not deal with the public at large, so it is therefore not exposed to the many possible liabilities which arise when a business trades with the public) company;

-✅ Which is specially incorporated for the purpose of being appointed to act as the sole trustee of a trust.
+✅ Which is incorporated under the Corporations Act Cth.
+(2001) solely for the purpose of being appointed to act as the sole trustee of a Family / Discretionary Trust.

-The advantages of using a Corporate Trustee include:
+The advantages of using a Family / Discretionary Trust with Corporate Trustee include:

 ✅ Limited Liability:

-A Corporate Trustee is a separate legal entity and has the benefit of limited liability.
+A Corporate Trustee is a separate legal entity incorporated under the Corporations Act Cth.
+(2001) and has the benefit of limited liability.

 This means that the individual directors will not be held personally liable (excluding exceptional circumstances such as an instance of fraud).